marjanabedini/data-science-portfolio/README.md

 # Marjan Abedini

-## Data Science Portfolio | Machine Learning • Analytics • Data Engineering
+## Data Science | Machine Learning | Analytics Portfoli

-I'm a Data Scientist with a foundation in Statistics and an M.S. in Applied Data Science from Syracuse University.
+I'm a Data Scientist with a background in Statistics and an M.S. in Applied Data Science from Syracuse University.

-What I enjoy most about data science is turning large, complex datasets into clear insights that people can easily understand and use.
-Whether I'm writing Python code, exploring data, building dashboards, or developing machine learning models, I enjoy discovering patterns that help people make better decisions.

-This portfolio highlights selected projects demonstrating my experience in machine learning, data analytics, data engineering, visualization, and cloud-based analytics using Python, SQL, Snowflake, dbt, Power BI, Tableau, and R.
+I enjoy turning complex datasets into clear, actionable insights through machine learning, analytics, data engineering, and visualization.
+This portfolio showcases selected projects built with Python, SQL, Snowflake, Power BI, Tableau, and R.

 ---